Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 It’s a great way to get clothes dried, without using radiators or a tumble drier.

-I tend to use my heated airer in my office, and turn it on right next to my desk so that I feel some of the benefits.
+I tend to use my heated airer in my office, and turn it on right next to my desk so that I feel some of the benefits too while I’m working.
 I have a cover over the top of mine too which really helps to dry things quicker.
+You could use a bedsheet for similar results I’m sure.

 Towel dry your hair